triton-inference-server/server/docs/build.md

 [Client Libraries and
 Examples](https://github.com/triton-inference-server/client).

+You can create a customized Triton Docker image that contains a subset of the released backends without building.
+For example, you may want a Triton image that contains only the TensorRT and Python backends.
+For this type of customization you don't need to build Triton from source and instead can use [the *compose* utility](compose.md).

 Triton server is built using the [build.py](../build.py) script.
 The build.py script currently supports building for the following platforms.
 See [Building on Unsupported